 Whether you're concerned about an elderly parent or you're a senior yourself, making the move to Senior Living can be one of the biggest life changes you'll ever face.
 We hope this simple guide will help you understand and act on the steps you and your family need to take.

-Once you’ve made the fundamental decision to move to a Senior Living facility, the next step is determining where you want to be: in the city?
+Once you’ve made the fundamental decision to move to a Senior Living community, the next step is determining where you want to be: in the city?
 Near to nature?
 Near family?

 You can find Senior Living facilities in your area through the websites of the Maine Healthcare Association and LeadingAge, both offering a wealth of listings, resources, information, and guidance on what to look for in a senior community.